-During the 3rd quarter of 2013, NYC Department of Parks and Recreation was unable to provide final invoices for the project.
+This project has been completed.
+However, during the 4th quarter of 2013, NYC Department of Parks and Recreation was unable to provide final invoices for the project.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of Public Facilities 0 3/1

 of Non-business Organizations 0 5/1